bnjmnrsh/Satchel/readme.md

 ---
 ## What is this? [↑](#table-of-contents)

 `Satchel.js` is a library for managing browser `sessionStorage` and `localStorage` entries.
-It allows developers to set expiry times for entries and test a given entry's freshness when retrieving values.
+It allows developers to set entry expiry times and test a given entry's freshness when retrieving values.
 It also allows for the namespacing of entries using shared key prefixes called 'pockets'.
 To help manage pockets, `Satchel.js` ships with `bindle.js`, a small suite of optional imports: `emptyPocket()`, `tidyPocket()` and `getAllPocketKeys()`.

 ---
 ## How to use [↑](#table-of-contents)